Ballarat’s Independent Home of Arts, Culture, and Literature

-He arrived in Melbourne on 19/9/53 on the Star of the East and was in Ballarat by 1854, because of the conditions he saw he formed the Reform League to advocate for better conditions and treatment of the diggers by Government Officials.
-Elected unopposed as an M.L.C. in 1855 and was elected as an M.L.A. in 1856 for North Grant.
+Because of the conditions he had seen on the goldfields he formed the Reform League to advocate for better conditions and treatment of the diggers by Government Officials.
+He was elected unopposed as an M.L.C. in 1855 and was elected as an M.L.A. in 1856 for North Grant.